-In Figure 2, we identify the top-ten industries (using the Fama-French 48 Industry Classification) based on the average GW intensity.
-In the top-ten list of GW intensity, Utilities takes the highest position of 0.907.
+In Figure 2, we rank our GW index in the top 10 and bottom 10 using the Fama-French 48 Industry Classification.
+In the top 10 list of GW intensity, Utilities takes the highest position of 0.907.
 The next largest GW industries include Electrical Equipment at 0.339, Precious Metals at 0.291, Coal at 0.259, Chemicals at 0.218, Construction at 0.199, Steel Works, etc. at 0.187, Business Supplies at 0.180, and Candy & Soda at 0.177.
-It is worth noting that the top-ten industries are environmentally harmful and fossil fuel intensive with GW behavior being the most prevalent among Utilities companies, more than triple those in the next highest.
+It is worth noting that the top 10 industries are environmentally harmful and fossil fuel intensive with GW behavior being the most prevalent among Utilities companies, more than triple those in the next highest.
 Given these types of firms are most likely to receive increasing attention from market participants, greenwashing their image potentially brings in the best reputational effects.